 Book online through 12goAsia below.
 It’s safe, secure and 12go are Asia’s largest online booking system.

-- Use the booking form below to select your departure date.
+1 .
+Use the orange booking form below to select your departure date and click ‘find tickets’.

-- ‘The Transport Co’ is the Thai Government bus that I took so select this option.
-There are other companies as well a mini-vans but the Thai Government Bus is the only bus allowed to wait at the border and the only way where you don’t have to take your bags off the bus at the border and carry them across with you.
+There are other companies, pickup locations, as well a mini-vans but the Thai Government Bus (Transport Co) is the only bus allowed to wait at the border and the only method of transport where you don’t have to take your bags off the bus at the border and carry them across with you.
 It’s the same bus all the way to Siem Reap.

 - Pay securely online with credit/debit card or with PayPal.